microsoft/ML-For-Beginners/8-Reinforcement/README.md

 Reinforcement learning, RL, is seen as one of the basic machine learning paradigms, next to supervised learning and unsupervised learning.
 RL is all about decisions: delivering the right decisions or at least learning from them.

-Imagine you have a simulated environment, like the stock market for example.
-What happens if you impose this or that regulation does it have a positive or negative effect?
-The whole point is being able to change course if something negative happen, so called _negative reinforcement_ or if it's a positive outcome, to keep building on that, so called _positive reinforcement_.
+Imagine you have a simulated environment such as the stock market.
+What happens if you impose a given regulation.
+Does it have a positive or negative effect?
+If something negative happens, you need to take this _negative reinforcement_, learn from it, and change course.
+If it's a positive outcome, you need to build on that _positive reinforcement_.

 ![peter and the wolf](images/peter.png)